Formula 18

-The Formula 18 class, abbreviated F18, is a non-foiling, restricted development, formula-design sport catamaran class.
+The Formula 18 (F18) class is a non-foiling, restricted development, formula-design sport catamaran class.
 It was started in the early 1990s and quickly grew getting class recognition by World Sailing, with large racing fleets all over the globe.

 Design goals

 The overall objective of the class is to offer popular, safe, exciting and fair racing in 18-foot catamarans.

 The F18 class is a "box rule" class, which means that any boat that adheres to the limited set of general design specifications may participate in all F18 races.
 This has led to a score of homebuilders and professional builders to design their own F18 boats and race them in this class.
 However, it is the mainstream production F18 designs that have dominated the top of the class.
 The presence of multiple boat builders and sailmakers in the class stimulates innovation and helps to limit costs to sailors.

 The F18 box rule allows limited development, striking a balance between the class remaining close to the front edge of multihull design and preserving capital invested in the fleet.
 Since its introduction, the F18 has seen a steady evolution in both hull and sail shapes, which has led to remarkably improved performance in terms of both handling and speed.
 The latest innovation adoption was the introduction of the mainsail "decksweeper" at the 2017 Worlds.
 Crewed by experienced teams F18s can reach speeds of over 13 knots upwind and more than 20 knots downwind.

 The relatively high boat weight facilitates robust construction and limits the benefits from fragile advanced construction techniques, keeping costs down and increasing longevity.
 It also supports adding interchangeable parts to the platform, for example for use of the platform as a foiling catamaran outside F18 racing.
 Moreover, the relatively high boat weight reduces the sensitivity of performance to crew weight.

 The F18 class also uses an equalizing system, with crew extra weights, to offer competitive racing for a larger crew weight range.